AdobeDocs/experience-manager-65.en/help/sites-developing/csrf-protection.md

 ### Replicating the Crypto Key {#replicating-crypto-keys}

-To make use of the tokens, you need to replicate the HMAC binary to all the instances in your deployment.
+To use the tokens, you need to replicate the HMAC binary to all the instances in your deployment.
 See [Replicating the HMAC key](/help/sites-administering/encapsulated-token.md#replicating-the-hmac-key) for more details.

 >[!NOTE]
 >